KvassBoy/Reddit-Pin-Comment/README.md

 Run main.py and enjoy!

+Notes for moderators:
+The bot needs to be a moderator on the subreddit you plan to use it on You can change the commanmd via changing "m!pin" on line 88 **The bot will send a alert in mod queue when someone uses the pin command so you can make sure that the message is appropriate to your subreddit!**

 This code was partially made with Chatgpt-4.
 We are accepting improved edits to the code so we can make it more efficent or just have an additional features.
+Thank you for your time and I hope you enjoy this!